wmo-im/wis2box-training/documentation/docs/practical-sessions/access-your-student-vm.md

 In this session you will ensure you can connect to your student VM, check pre-installed software and download the exercise materials.

-As part of locally run wis2box training sessions, you can access your personal student VM on the local training network named "WIS2-training".
+During locally organized WIS2 training sessions, participants will be provided with a personal student VM accessible on the local training network.

-If you want to run this training outside of a local training session, you can provide your own instance as detailed in the [training environment](../../overviews) overview.
+!!!
+Note

+    If you like to try these exercises outside of locally organized WIS2 training sessions, a student VM can be obtained by using any commercial cloud provider:

+    - GCP (Google Cloud Platform) VM instance ‘e2-medium’
+    - AWS (Amazon Web Services)  ec2-instance ‘t3a.medium’
+    - Azure (Microsoft) Azure Virtual Machine ‘standard_b2s’

+    Select OS Ubuntu 20.0.4.5 LTS and ensure you have minimum of 24 GB of locally attached storage.

+    You will also need to install: Python (3.8.10), Docker (20.10.17) and docker-compose (1.29.2).

 ## Connect to your student VM on the local training network

+You can connect to your student during locally organized WIS2 training session as follows.

-Use the following configuraiton to connect your PC on the local WiFi broadcasted in the room during WIS2 training:
+Connect to the local WiFi training network:

 - **SSID: WIS2-training**
 - **password: dataismagic!**